Much more powerful than the simple cash register that preceded it, a Point of Sale (POS) system does more than accept payment. These systems can also:

 Managing your POS system

 Choosing a POS system is just the first step in managing your inventory.
-Once you settle on a system, you’ll need to get it configured and then keep it up-to-date.
+Once you decide on a system, you’ll need to get it configured and then keep it up-to-date.

 Organizing your POS system